mzazon/awesome-cloud-projects/aws/ec2-secure-management-ssm/ec2-secure-management-ssm.md

 ## Solution

 Implement a secure server management solution using Amazon EC2 and AWS Systems Manager that eliminates the need for inbound ports, SSH keys, or bastion hosts.
 This approach uses Systems Manager's Session Manager for secure shell access to EC2 instances and Run Command for remote script execution.
 IAM policies control access permissions, providing granular user access based on roles and responsibilities.
-All session activity and commands are automatically logged for audit purposes through integration with CloudWatch Logs and S3.
+All session activity and commands are automatically logged for audit purposes through integration with CloudWatch Logs.
 This solution greatly enhances security posture while simplifying administrative tasks and improving operational efficiency.

 ## Architecture Diagram